Papyrus Carlsberg Collection

-The Papyrus Carlsberg Collection is a collection of Egyptian Papyri, which was founded in the early 1930s by Prof H. O. Lange with the help funds of the Carlsberg Foundation.
+The Papyrus Carlsberg Collection is a collection of Egyptian papyri in the possession of the University of Copenhagen.
+It was founded in the early 1930s by Prof H. O. Lange with the help of funds from the Carlsberg Foundation.
 The majority of the documents were purchased between 1931 and 1938.
 Later on, in 1939, the foundation, with the consent of the Ministry of Education and the headmaster, presented its collection in the University of Copenhagen.

 History

 After being founded in the 1930s, the collection was expanded with a series of purchases from 1931 to 1938.
-Afterwards, the collection was situated in the Egyptological department as a part of the Carsten Niebuhr Department of the Institute of Cross-Cuiltural and Regional Studies in Denmark.
+Afterwards, the collection was situated in the Egyptological department as a part of the Carsten Niebuhr Department of the Institute of Cross-Cultural and Regional Studies in Denmark.

-In 1954, Aksel Volten, who was the keeper of the collection at the time since 1943, substantially grew the collection by acquiring other documents, which was all funded by the Carlsberg Foundation.
+In 1954, Aksel Volten, who was the keeper of the collection at the time from 1943 to 1968, substantially grew the collection by acquiring other documents, which was all funded by the Carlsberg Foundation.

-In 2003, the demotic and hieratic papyri were transferred in the papyrus collection of the Greek and Latin department of the university.
-And the Papyrus Haunienses Collection was transferred to the Papyrus Carlsberg Collection.
+In 2003, the demotic and hieratic papyri were transferred in the papyrus collection of the Greek and Latin department of the university, and the Papyrus Haunienses Collection was transferred to the Papyrus Carlsberg Collection.